Primary Ciliary Dyskinesia Research Program

 Primary ciliary dyskinesia (PCD) is a rare genetic disorder of mucociliary clearance characterized by recurrent infections of the airways, sinuses and ears and progressive structural lung disease.
 PCD is challenging to diagnose, and disease progression is highly variable.

-The Primary Ciliary Dyskinesia Research Program aims to improve the diagnosis of PCD, delineate genotype-phenotype associations, understand risk factors for disease progression and develop endpoints for clinical trials in people with PCD.
+Under the leadership of investigators Margaret Rosenfeld, MD, MPH, and BreAnna Kinghorn, MD, MS, the Primary Ciliary Dyskinesia Research Program aims to improve the diagnosis of PCD, delineate genotype-phenotype associations, understand risk factors for disease progression and develop endpoints for clinical trials in people with PCD.”

 The research program has been one of eight sites in the NIH-funded Genetic Disorders of Mucociliary Consortium (GDMCC) since its inception in 2006.
 GDMCC research has significantly advanced our understanding of PCD diagnosis and care.
 The team also works closely with the PCD Foundation.